Art & Design Degrees: What is Art Design, and What Can I Do with a Degree in Art and Design?

 Admissions to art majors will usually depend on the program requirements.
 Traditional admissions rules may not apply to fine arts majors.
 Instead of looking at standardized test scores and GPA numbers, the art department may want the student to submit a portfolio for review.
 However, design degrees and visual arts degrees may have standard criteria for admission.
 Students will likely need a minimum GPA and SAT score to gain entry to a bachelor’s degree arts program.
 Associate-level art degree programs usually have limited entry requirements and will only ask for students to have a high school diploma or equivalent.

 Master’s level and higher degree programs require a bachelor’s degree in an art-related major.
 Graduate-level coursework is usually more focused than undergraduate classes.
-For instance, design students learn basic concepts in a bachelor’s degree program but study more about sustainability and ethics of design in a master’s degree program.
-Doctoral arts degrees are limited, but some options are available to those looking to enter the field of education.
-PhD programs in the arts prepare graduates for positions as professors, deans, department chairs, and museum directors.
-PhD programs require approximately two years of doctoral credits and a dissertation.
+For instance, design students learn basic concepts in a bachelor’s degree program.
+They study more about sustainability and ethics of design in a master’s degree program.
+Doctoral arts degrees are limited, but some options are available to those looking to enter the education field.
+PhD programs in the arts prepare graduates for positions as:

 Best Value Residential Rankings